-How Does the Facebook Algorithm Work in 2023?
+How Does the Facebook Algorithm Work in 2024?

-Over the past few years, the Facebook algorithm—like many other social platforms’ algorithms—has continued to evolve.
+Over the past few years, the Facebook algorithm — like many other social platforms’ algorithms — has continued to evolve.
+Today, the platform focuses on recommending content based on interests, activity history, and more.

 This discovery-oriented algorithm can deliver powerful results for businesses, but it can also be hard to keep up with Facebook’s rapid changes.
-Here, we’ll walk you through how the Facebook algorithm works and strategies to help get your video marketing content to the top of the screen.
+Here, we’ll walk through how the Facebook algorithm works and strategies to help get your video content to the top of the screen.

-What is the Facebook Algorithm?
+What Is the Facebook Algorithm?

 How Does the Facebook Algorithm Work?

 While you’ve likely heard a lot about “beating the algorithm,” that’s not exactly what you want to do.
 Instead, it’s more effective to find a way to work with the algorithm.

-If done correctly, your Facebook marketing can hit new heights.
+The good news is: the Facebook algorithm doesn’t have to be complicated.
+The key is understanding how it works in the first place.
 Behind the scenes, Meta has a whole team dedicated to updating the Facebook algorithm.
-Through machine learning and artificial intelligence, the algorithm is constantly improving, so what worked for the algorithm a year ago probably won’t work in 2023.
+Through machine learning and artificial intelligence, the algorithm is constantly improving, so what worked for the algorithm a year ago probably won’t work in 2024.

 Facebook Feed Algorithm